 Nidwalden

-Tax index around 58, with Stans about 45 minutes from Zurich.
-Exceptional nature access — direct access to Mount Pilatus and the Lucerne region — combined with low taxes.
+Tax index around 58, with Stans approximately 45 minutes from Zurich.
+Exceptional nature access — Pilatus, the Lucerne lakes — combined with low rates.
+Hergiswil on Lake Lucerne offers a lower communal multiplier than Stans and strong lakeside living.
 The expat community is smaller than Zug, but schools are strong and quality of life is high.

 Appenzell Innerrhoden

-Switzerland's smallest and most traditional canton.
-Tax index around 61, with Appenzell village as the cantonal capital.
+Tax index around 61, with Appenzell village as cantonal capital.
 Limited housing stock and almost no English-language expat infrastructure.
-Better suited to fluent German speakers seeking maximum tax efficiency in a rural setting.
+Best suited to fluent German speakers seeking maximum rural tax efficiency.

-For very high-net-worth individuals, the lump-sum taxation regime is a flat arrangement based on living expenses rather than worldwide income, available in several low-tax cantons and worth modelling alongside standard canton comparison.
+For very high-net-worth individuals, the lump-sum taxation regime is a separate arrangement based on living expenses rather than worldwide income — available in several low-tax cantons and worth modelling alongside standard rate comparisons.

 | Factor | Low-Tax Cantons (Zug, Schwyz) | Urban Cantons (Zurich, Geneva) |